-Cr Loden closed the meeting at 7.34pm.
-The next meeting will be held in 2019.
+Cr Loden closed the m neeting at 7.34pm.
+The next meeting will be held ın 2019

-Signed
+Signed Councillor Dan Loden (Co Chair)

-Councillor Dan Loden (Co-Chair)
+Date this day of 2018

-Date this 2018
+Date this day of

 Summary of Actions Date RAPWG to submit contact details to GS of Aboriginal people interested in becoming a Member of the City's Arts Advisory Group.
 December 2018 GS to continue developing the draft Innovate RAP in preparation for submission to Reconciliation Australia.
 December 2018 To be included as part of the endorsement of the Draft Innovate RAP to Council for the City to support the Uluru Statement of the Heart.
 December 2018